Gilman, VT Demographics

 A map of Gilman's Population by Race

-Of the 180 places in Vermont, Gilman is the 127th most populous.
+Gilman is ranked the 145th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Gilman was ranked the 127th most populous place in the 2020 Census.

 Gilman's White Population